 Bruxism - the grinding and clenching of teeth

-Bruxism affects over 50% of the population, and can be debilitating for many sufferers.
+Bruxism affects over 80% of the population at some stage in their life, and can be debilitating for many sufferers.
 However, despite being prevalent throughout the UK and worryingly on the rise, bruxism often remains overlooked and underdiagnosed.
-Whilst, for some, bruxing doesn’t cause any serious symptoms, for many – the habitual bruxers - the side effects are painful and persistent, and include headaches, migraine on waking and many more.
+Whilst, for some, bruxing doesn’t cause any serious symptoms, for many – the habitual bruxers - the side effects are painful and persistent, and include headaches, migraines on waking, and more.

-Previously known as NTI-tss, the SCi is the most clinically effective FDA approved treatment for TMD, bruxism, and medically diagnosed migraines.
+Previously known as NTI-tss, the SCi is an FDA approved treatment for TMD, bruxism, and medically diagnosed migraines.
 With excellent clinical results, SCi and SCi+ are proven to relieve patient symptoms.

 How does the SCi work?

-The SCi reduces parafunctional intensity of the temporalis, masseters and to a degree, the lateral pterygoids (the tiny muscles at your jaw joints that open your jaw), eliminating posterior and canine contact thereby reducing temporalis clenching.
+The SCi reduces parafunctional intensity of the temporalis, masseters and the lateral pterygoids (the tiny muscles at your jaw joints that open your jaw), eliminating posterior and canine contact thereby reducing temporalis clenching.